JamesNgemboKarithu/Data_Science/README.md

 I choose linear regression and got an accuracy of 88.2% on the test set.

-### From this model the highest grade achieved is '18' and the lowest grade achieved is '0'.
+### From this model the highest grade achieved is '18' and the lowest grade achieved is '0' out of '20'.

 ## Citation